Skip to content

 Preparing to Sample for PFAS

-The Initial Outreach document provides recommendations for establishing project partnerships and outlines how to request PFAS sampling kits.
-It also includes customizable outreach materials to help recruit project participants.
+Initial Outreach: includes recommendations for establishing project partnerships, outlines how to request PFAS sampling kits, and includes customizable outreach materials to help recruit project participants.

 A hand points at a well cap in a grassy area.